mvysny/mvysny.github.io/_posts/2023-1-12-vaadin-blocking-dialogs.md

 Please see the [Vaadin Loom example project](https://github.com/mvysny/vaadin-loom) for more details:

-* The `SuspendingExecutor` runs submitted tasks in virtual threads, on given executor;
+* The `SuspendingExecutor` class runs submitted tasks in virtual threads, on given executor;
-* `VaadinSuspendingExecutor` uses the class above, while running the continuations in the Vaadin UI thread.
+* `VaadinSuspendingExecutor` class uses the class above, while running the continuations in the Vaadin UI thread.

 ## Kotlin